last-byte/HppDLL/README.md

 # HppDLL
 Source code for HppDLL - local password dumping using MsvpPasswordValidate hooks.

-Open with Visual Studio :)
+Open with Visual Studio, compile as "Release" for x64 architecture :)